WINKgroup/winkit-ios/README.md

 ```

+**N.B.**: If you have compilation fails related to `AlamofireImage` target in generated Pod project, set Swift version to 3.2 for that target.

 ### Add project/file templates to Xcode (Optional but recommended)

 WinkKit has been designed to help creating app with MVP pattern (you'll understand better later); to follow this pattern, it's needed to create for each view several files.